Clinical go-live cutover approaches

 Organisation-wide roll-out mixed economy

-Despite introducing consistent pathways for areas that are live with Concentric, for both ‘Concentric only’ and ‘EHR consent’ approaches, during organisational roll-out there may still be some paper consent lists (deparments or clinical areas not yet live with Concentric).
+Despite introducing consistent pathways for areas that are live with Concentric, for both ‘Concentric only’ and ‘EHR consent’ approaches, during organisational roll-out there may still be some paper consent lists (departments or clinical areas not yet live with Concentric).
 There should be organisational clarity around this, for example by stating within the theatre briefing whether this is a digital consent list or not.

 Minimising organisation-wide roll-out mixed economy time is a key driver to transition to BAU within the timeframes outlined in the delivery playbook.